Voraxaze Prescribing Information

 Lack of Efficacy with a Second Dose of Voraxaze

-Six of the seven patients with pre-first dose Voraxaze methotrexate concentrations >100 μmol/L received a second 50 Units/kg dose of Voraxaze administered 48 hours after the first dose.
-Among them, none of the four patients with pre-second dose Voraxaze methotrexate concentrations >1 μmol/L achieved a RSCIR.
-The remaining two patients achieved a RSCIR but their pre-second dose Voraxaze methotrexate concentrations were already ≤1 μmol/L.
+Six of the 7 patients with pre-first dose Voraxaze methotrexate concentration >100 μmol/L received a second Voraxaze dose of 50 Units/kg administered 48 hours after the first dose.
+Among them, none of the 4 patients with pre-second dose Voraxaze methotrexate concentration >1 μmol/L achieved a RSCIR.
+The remaining 2 patients achieved a RSCIR, but their pre-second dose Voraxaze methotrexate concentration were already ≤1 μmol/L.

 Deaths Attributable to Methotrexate Toxicity

-There are no controlled trials comparing Voraxaze plus supportive care to supportive care measures alone in patients with toxic plasma methotrexate concentrations due to impaired renal function, therefore there are no data regarding the effect of Voraxaze on survival or toxic deaths due to methotrexate.
+There are no controlled trials comparing Voraxaze and supportive care to supportive care alone in patients with toxic plasma methotrexate concentration due to impaired renal function; therefore, there are no data regarding the effect of Voraxaze on survival or toxic deaths due to methotrexate.
 Voraxaze did not prevent fatal methotrexate toxicity in 3% of patients in the safety population.

 HOW SUPPLIED/STORAGE AND HANDLING

-Voraxaze is supplied as a sterile, preservative-free white lyophilized powder in an individually packaged glass vial closed with a bromo butyl elastomeric stopper and blue flip-off seal.
+Voraxaze (glucarpidase) for injection is supplied as a sterile, preservative-free white lyophilized powder in an individually packaged glass single-dose vial closed with a bromo butyl elastomeric stopper and blue flip-off seal.

 1,000 Units of glucarpidase per vial (1 vial per carton) NDC 50633-210-11